bowenyu066/language-shapes-reasoning/final_blog.md

 We set out to investigate whether representation choice affects reasoning quality, or only the token budget required to achieve it.
 Using natural languages as semantically-aligned representations of varying density, we evaluated mathematical reasoning across multiple models, languages, and experimental conditions.
 Our findings consistently support the thesis that **representation efficiency and reasoning quality are separable concerns**—denser representations reduce token counts without degrading accuracy, provided models have been adequately trained.

 Three key results emerge from our experiments.
-First, state-of-the-art models exhibit representation-invariant reasoning: ChatGPT-5.1 and DeepSeek-V3.2 achieve near-identical accuracy across English and Chinese (gaps under 2%).
-However, whether the intrinsic density of Chinese translates to token savings depends on what we call the Encoder Gap: when model training and tokenization are aligned with the representation, Chinese outputs require 5–10% fewer tokens; when misaligned, this advantage is lost or inverted.
+First, SOTA models exhibit representation-invariant reasoning: ChatGPT-5.1 and DeepSeek-V3.2 achieve near-identical accuracy across English and Chinese (gaps under 2%) while Chinese outputs require 5–9% fewer tokens.
+The same mathematical content, encoded more compactly, yields equivalent reasoning at reduced computational cost.
 Second, representation capability reflects training distribution rather than architectural limitation.
 Llama-3.1-8B's 27.5% accuracy gap on Chinese versus English disappears in Qwen3-8B, which was trained on more balanced multilingual data.
-The bottleneck is not intrinsic to the representation or the architecture, but an artifact of training.
+The bottleneck is not intrinsic to the representation or the architecture—it is an artifact of training.
 Third, representation bottlenecks are learnable.
 Modest fine-tuning (500 steps of LoRA) improves Llama's Chinese accuracy by 8.8 percentage points while preserving English performance, demonstrating that models can acquire new representation capabilities without catastrophic forgetting.

 These findings reframe efficiency in deep learning.
 The dominant approach—optimizing how we process fixed representations through sparse attention, token pruning, or linear approximations—addresses only half the problem.
 Our results suggest a complementary strategy: optimizing the representation itself.
 When denser encodings preserve reasoning quality, choosing them yields efficiency gains that compound with scale and require no architectural modification.